Protesters Waved Confederate Flags, Chanted ‘Trump 2020’ At Early Voting Site In N.C.

-A group of protesters waiving Confederate flags and shouting “Trump 2020” showed up to an early voting site in North Carolina that was also holding a discussion about the removal of Confederate monuments, reports noted.
+A group of protesters waving Confederate flags and shouting “Trump 2020” showed up to an early voting site in North Carolina that was also holding a discussion about the removal of Confederate monuments, reports noted.

 As WRAL reported, the group of protesters gathered outside the Chatham County Agriculture & Conference Center in Chatham County on Saturday morning.
 Inside the building, the groups Chatham For All and Abundance NC sponsored a panel discussion called “The Civil War Today,” and there was also voting for the state’s March 3 Democratic and Republican primaries.

 The protesters reportedly arrived to demonstrate against the event, which was meant to spark a public discussion about the removal of Confederate monuments.
-But they also appeared to take a political tilt, with video showing some shouting “Trump 2020.”
+But they also appeared to take a political tilt, with a video showing some shouting “Trump 2020.”

 Chatham County has seen protests in the past related to efforts to remove Confederate statues.
 As the News & Observer reported last year, a controversial statue in downtown Pittsboro was removed in November after standing outside the city’s courthouse for 112 years.
 County officials said that a rising number of protests made it difficult and costly to continue protecting the statue.
 Between March and November of that year, the county spent more than $140,000 on security measures, the report added.